Sept. 28, 2020

 For Immediate Release

-Nicola Newton, associate professor in the Department of Psychology, is an expert on adult development and aging, marriage and health among older couples, and how gender, social roles, health and well-being are associated with personality development, particularly in later life.
-She is currently studying personal identity revision in older adults as they transition through retirement and deal with ongoing age-related change (physical, psychological and social).
+Nicola Newton, associate professor in Laurier’s Department of Psychology, is an expert on adult development and aging and how gender, social roles, health and well-being are associated with personality development, particularly in later life.
+She is currently studying personal identity revision in older adults as they face transitions such as retirement and widowhood and deal with on-going age-related change (physical, psychological and social).
 She’s also collaborating on research examining stress, relationship quality and health among older couples.

 – 30 –

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×